ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 The first four sections of this tutorial addresses non-function values.
 The following sections, starting at [Function as Values](#function-as-values) addresses functions.

-**Prerequisites**: Ensure you have have [completed the “Get Started” series](https://ocaml.org/docs/installing-ocaml) before proceeding with this tutorial.
+**Prerequisites**: Ensure you have [completed the “Get Started” series](https://ocaml.org/docs/installing-ocaml) before proceeding with this tutorial.

 <!--
 When presenting OCaml or another functional programming language, it is often said: “Functions are treated as first-class citizens.”
 Without further explanation or context, this may not be helpful (it wasn't to me).
 The goal of this tutorial is to acquire the capabilities implied and entailed by that sentence.
 In turn, this should explain it: